carlkrg/carlkrg/README.md

 - 🔭 I’m currently studying at Nova School of Business and Economics
-- 🌱 I’m currently learning how to use Python's machine learning libraries to generate insights on given data.
+- 🌱 I’m currently learning using pythons machine learning libraries to generate insights on given data
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...